jrushi2010/nodeJs-expressJs-Mongodb/README.md

 as the name says query middleware allows us to run functions before or after a certain query is executed. so basically a middlware is gona run before any find query is executed.

+# Aggregation Middleware

+it allows us to add hooks before or after an aggregation happens,